Jordon Hudson is clearing Pablo Torre's previous report that stated that she was lying about her age. Born in 2000 versus 2001.

-Hudson, presently in a relationship with UNC football coach Bill Belichick, is refuting assertions that she was purportedly born in 2000 instead of 2001, a detail Torre stated she obtained from a UNC document in May.
-The ex-college cheerleader posted on X that the former ESPN reporter's account was “one of MANY inaccurate and materially defamatory reports about me by Pablo Torre.”
+Hudson, who is currently dating UNC football coach Bill Belichick, is striking back at claims that she was reportedly born in 2000 versus 2001, which Torre claimed was information she filled out from a document by UNC back in May.
+The former college cheerleader wrote on X that the former ESPN journalist's report was “one of MANY inaccurate and materially defamatory reports about me by Pablo Torre.”

 She added that she “did not fill out any UNC internal documents or forms pertaining to the family directory” in her Nov.
 23 post on X.